nlpie/nlp-ensemble-explorer/README.md

    - cassis (needed to parse UIMA CAS objects into JSON for use in python; (if needed, install from the dkpro github instance)
    - pymsql
-   - shelve (for persistant storage of i-o labeled vectors)
-   - pythonds (for use of binary parse tree data structures and methods)
+   - pythonds (for use of parse tree data structures and methods)